Sridharraj2023/music/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is proprietary software for Elevate Music application.
+This project is proprietary software for the Elevate Music application.

+## 🆘 Support

+For support and questions:
+- Check the deployment guide in `DEPLOYMENT.md`
+- Review the build logs in Netlify
+- Verify environment variables are set correctly
+- Ensure your backend API is accessible

+---

+**Built with ❤️ for Elevate Music**